ishan111/CompuStatMechRecipes/README.md

 20-11-2017 UPDATE: NEW REWRITTEN CODE ADDED FOR GC-TMMC.
 This code is more easily modified.

 21-11-2017 UPDATE: SPECIAL CODE  ADDED FOR HARD DISK SIMULATION.
 This turned out to be very straightforward and small code due to prior experiences and special nature of code.

+28-11-2017 UPDATE: SPECIAL CODE ADDED FOR LJ FLUID SIMULATION.
+I am now using the single decision statement to do everything.
+No compartmentalization here.